VinPassed

 South Carolina charges a 5% Infrastructure Maintenance Fee (IMF) capped at $500 on vehicle sales — one of the lowest effective vehicle taxes in the Southeast.
 On a $20,000 vehicle, SC IMF = $500 (capped).
 NC credits qualifying SC vehicle taxes against NC 3% HUT.
 Since SC's IMF is capped at $500 and NC's HUT on a $20,000 vehicle is $600, you may owe $100 additional NC HUT.
 Verify with NCDMV.
 Private SC purchase: no tax at sale, full NC 3% HUT due at registration.

 Tennessee's Consumer Protection Act (Tenn.
 Code §47-18-101 et seq.) covers used car dealer sales.
-Tennessee TCPA has a shorter 1-year statute of limitations — significantly shorter than NC's 4-year UDTP window.
+Tennessee TCPA has a shorter 1-year statute of limitations — significantly shorter than the four years North Carolina allows.
 If you are defrauded by a TN dealer, you have 1 year to act.
 Tennessee does not have a used car lemon law.
 Federal FTC Buyers Guide and odometer statute apply.
 TN dealers are licensed by the TN Motor Vehicle Commission.

 Tennessee dealers issue a 30-day transit permit for legal operation from TN to NC.
 For private TN purchases, confirm your NC insurance is active for the vehicle before driving home.
 28 days to complete NC registration after return.
 Mountain routes between western NC and eastern TN (I-26, US-19, US-25) — carry the bill of sale and proof of insurance.
 Appalachian mountain weather adds risk to transporting a vehicle you have not yet fully inspected on a road you are unfamiliar with.

-Tennessee charges a 7% state sales tax plus 2.25% local single article tax on the first $1,600 of the vehicle price (max $36) plus 2.75% local on $1,600-$3,200.
-Combined effective rate is typically 9.25%-9.75%.
+Tennessee charges 7% state sales tax on the full price, plus a local option tax of roughly 2.25% to 2.75% on the first $1,600 only (capped near $36), plus a separate state single-article tax of 2.75% on the portion between $1,600 and $3,200 (about $44 at most).
+Nothing above $3,200 draws the extra taxes.
+Combined effective rate is typically 9.25% to 9.75%.
+Tennessee deducts your trade-in before calculating.
 NC credits qualifying TN vehicle sales tax against NC 3% HUT — since TN rates substantially exceed NC's 3%, dealer purchases in TN typically result in no additional NC HUT.
 Private TN purchase: no tax collected at sale, full NC 3% HUT due at NCDMV.
 The difference in rates makes TN one of the stronger arguments for buying privately (pay TN sales tax at a dealer vs. only 3% NC HUT on a private purchase).

-Tennessee brands carry forward to NC under §20-109.1(f).
+Tennessee brands carry forward to NC under §20-71.3(g).
 Tennessee's title branding system includes Salvage and Rebuilt designations that map to NC equivalents.
 Eastern TN vehicles may have Appalachian flooding history — the same Helene event that devastated western NC also hit eastern TN (Sullivan, Unicoi, Carter, Johnson counties).
-Vehicles from the Tri-Cities TN area (Kingsport, Johnson City, Bristol) in the 2024-2025 period warrant the same post-Helene flood scrutiny as western NC vehicles.
+Vehicles from the Tri-Cities area of Tennessee, meaning Kingsport, Johnson City, and Bristol, from late 2024 onward warrant the same post-Helene flood scrutiny as western NC vehicles.

 Georgia dealers issue a 30-day temporary operating permit (TOP) for legal operation from GA to NC.
 For private GA purchases, confirm NC insurance is active before driving home.
 For I-95 corridor buyers (Savannah/Brunswick area), I-26 mountain route buyers, or I-85 corridor buyers — Georgia highway patrol requires proof of insurance and valid temporary operating authority.
 28 days to complete NC registration.

-Georgia charges 7% TAVT (Title Ad Valorem Tax) on the vehicle's fair market value — significantly higher than NC's 3% HUT.
+Georgia charges 7% TAVT (Title Ad Valorem Tax) on the vehicle's fair market value as Georgia determines it, not necessarily what you paid — significantly higher than NC's 3% HUT.
+Someone moving into Georgia with a car already owned pays a reduced 3% rate instead.
 On a $20,000 vehicle: GA TAVT = $1,400 vs. NC HUT = $600.
 NC credits qualifying GA vehicle taxes against NC 3% HUT — since GA's 7% TAVT exceeds NC's 3% HUT, dealer purchases in GA result in no additional NC HUT owed.
 Private GA purchase: no tax at sale, full NC 3% HUT due at NCDMV registration.
 The GA TAVT paid at a dealer far exceeds NC's credit, so GA dealer purchases are the one cross-state scenario where NC's low HUT rate provides no tax advantage.

 NC Border State Quick Reference — NC Buyer Perspective

-SOL = statute of limitations.
-Small claims = current monetary limit; verify before filing.
+Deadline to sue is the statute of limitations for a consumer claim in that state.
+Small claims is the current monetary limit; verify before filing.
 NC HUT credit: applies when the out-of-state tax is a qualifying like tax; confirm with NCDMV.
 SC small claims estimated; verify current amount.
-All rates current as of March 2026.
+All rates verified July 2026.

 Risk Alert